John Bahnsen: Vietnam, second tour

 Arriving in Vietnam on October 14, 1968, Bahnsen assumed command of a troop composed of UH-1 "slicks" (troop transport helicopters), OH-6 scout helicopters, AH-1 gunships, and an infantry aero rifle platoon (ARPs).

 Bahnsen's Air Cav troop saw action daily.
 As an example, one of its ARPs, Specialist Fourth Class Jim Weller, was involved in 300 enemy contacts during his 13 months in Vietnam.
 Bahnsen frequently fought from the air in his UH-1 command and control helicopter, and often joined his troops on the ground to lead infantry operations.
 During this period his reputation for combat leadership and courage under fire grew to near-legendary proportions.

 On January 1, 1969, Bahnsen was piloting his helicopter during combat when a white phosphorus grenade exploded inside the aircraft.
 Crew member Rodney J. T. Yano was burned, and ammunition inside the aircraft started to detonate.
 Though he had lost the use of one arm and couldn't see well, he continued to throw burning and exploding munitions off the aircraft, further injuring himself.
 Yano died as a result, but prevented a crash and additional deaths or injuries to the crew.
-He received the Medal of Honor, and Bahnsen has been active in other efforts to recognize Yano, including a tank range at Fort Knox, a hangar at Fort Rucker, and a vehicle washing facility at Fort Benning.
+He received the Medal of Honor, and Bahnsen was active in other efforts to recognize Yano, including a tank range at Fort Knox, a hangar at Fort Rucker, and a vehicle washing facility at Fort Benning.

-In January, 1969 Bahnsen was involved in an action which included landing under fire to mark a landing zone, firing on the enemy with his rifle while he directed artillery fire from his low-flying command and control helicopter, evacuating his crew members after they were wounded, and leading a subsequent infantry ground attack.
+In January 1969 Bahnsen was involved in an action which included landing under fire to mark a landing zone, firing on the enemy with his rifle while he directed artillery fire from his low-flying command and control helicopter, evacuating his crew members after they were wounded, and leading a subsequent infantry ground attack.
 He received the Distinguished Service Cross.

 During his command he began a relationship with Phyllis "Fif" Shaughnessy, a civilian employee of the International Recreation Association under contract with the U.S. State Department.
 Bahnsen and his wife Pat were divorced at the end of his tour, and he and Fif were married.